MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 ## Create a resource account in Powershell

  You would create a resource account by running the appropriate Powershell cmdlet as needed (for one or more resource accounts), and give each one a name, sip address, and so on.
-There is currently no option for creating a resource account in the Microsoft Teams admin center, but you can edit phone numbers and change the Call Queue or Auto Attendant assignments.
+There is currently no option for creating a resource account in the Microsoft Teams admin center, but you can edit phone numbers and change the call queue or auto attendant assignments.

 Depending on whether your phone number is located on line or on premises, you would need to connect to the appropriate Powershell prompt with Admin privileges.